JCLOS305/TechX/README.md

 # Tech-X

 ## Description
-Tech-X is a shopping site based for the future of tech.
+Tech-X is an e-commerce site based for the future of tech.
 Tech-X mainly focuses on the sale of hardware, programs, and products of top brands.

 ## User Story